 Patterns

-These are the patterns I see repeatedly in climate tech organisations.
-Each one is a mechanical problem, not a motivational one — the system is generating the behaviour, and different people in the same structure would produce the same outcomes.
-Each pattern below is a specific mechanism, with the diagnostic signal and the specific intervention that addresses it.
+These are the structural failure modes I see repeatedly in climate-tech companies.
+Each is a mechanism, not a motivation: different people in the same structure would produce the same outcomes.
+Find the one that fits, and the diagnosis is already underway.

 The Strategy-Execution Gap